Legosteen11/traversals.github.io/kapsule/index.md

 <a name="store-module-instance"/>
 ### Step 3: Store module instance

-Store the top-level module in your application context (this will depend on your framework).
+Store the root module in your application context (this will depend on your framework).

 On Android, you would use the `Application` instance for this.
 Don't forget to declare the `CustomApplication` class in `AndroidManifest.xml`.